Learn to Sail at the EYC

-Intro to Lasers Students who have passed the Beginner class can now continue to improve their single-handed dinghy techniques by moving directly to the Laser using the EYC’s new Laser 4.7 rigs.
+Intro to Lasers Students who have passed the Beginner class can continue to improve their single-handed dinghy techniques by moving directly to the Laser using the EYC’s Laser 4.7 rigs.
 The Laser 4.7 is a smaller rig used with the standard Laser hull, allowing students as light as 77 pounds to transition from Optis to Lasers.
 Students will spend time learning how to rig and sail a Laser.
 This class will be offered July 10-July 21 and July 24-August 4 in the afternoons.
 The cost for these dates will be $360.
 In addition, a shortened class will be offered from June 26-July 5.
 The cost for this session will be $288.
 This session’s class is shortened to allow students to participate in the Laser Clinic (details below) on July 6 and 7, should they wish to enroll.